SoTree17/secureQR-android/README.md

+# What is this
+This is a secureQR scanner app for android.

 # How to use this app
 1. Project cloning to Android Studio.
 2. Change authURL value to your auth server url in MainActivity.